araujokth/kth-gisoo/README.md

 ### What can I find here?

-In this google-code project you can find GISOO's code, examples and all related documentation.
-We will be adding many example codes so that you can develop your own wireless CPS experiments!
+Here you can find GISOO's code, examples and all related documentation.

 GISOO's examples are currently developed for TinyOS and telosb, tmote sky or CM5000 nodes, which all have an MSP430 uC and a CC2420 radio.
 However, through COOJA, GISOO can support many other platforms.
 GISOO also supports the most popular wireless sensor networks operating systems: TinyOS and Contiki OS.
-However, we are still working on developing our examples to Contiki OS.

 ### Help and suggestions?